 Your application packet is four pages and includes the application form, your written statement (see below), a copy of your advising report, and your program plan.

 The written statement is three paragraphs (fewer than 500 words, 12 pt.
 Ariel font, 1.5 spacing).

-- Paragraph 2 explains the reasons why you are applying to your particular area of emphasis.
+- Paragraph 2 explains why you are applying to your particular area of emphasis.

-- Paragraph 3 recounts the strengths and challenges you have identified in your artwork to date.
+- Paragraph 3 recounts the strengths and challenges you have identified in your artwork.

 The quality of writing and thinking presented in your written statement will be a consideration in the application outcome.

 Your portfolio must include examples of work consistent with the advice of your emphasis area.
-Generally it is expected that you will present 12–15 pieces.
-Select your very best work; include at minimum 4 to 8 pieces that reflect your interest and ability in your proposed area of concentration.
+Generally, it is expected that you will present 12–15 pieces.
+Select your best work; include at minimum 4 to 8 pieces that reflect your interest and ability in your proposed area of concentration.